Gaza medical officials say Israeli strike kills 4 foreign aid workers, driver after delivering food

 The war began on Oct.
 7, when Hamas-led militants stormed into southern Israel, killing some 1,200 people, mostly civilians, and taking around 250 people hostage.

-Israel responded with an air, land and sea offensive that has killed at least 32,845 Palestinians, around two-thirds of them women and children, according to Gaza’s Health Ministry.
+Israel's offensive since has killed at least 32,845 Palestinians, around two-thirds of them women and children, according to Gaza’s Health Ministry.
 The ministry does not distinguish between civilians and combatants in its count.
 The Israeli military blames the civilian toll on Palestinian militants because they fight in dense residential areas.

 Netanyahu has vowed to keep up the offensive until Hamas is destroyed and all hostages are freed.
 He says Israel will soon expand ground operations to the southern city of Rafah, where some 1.4 million people — more than half of Gaza's population — have sought refuge.

 But he faces mounting pressure from Israelis who blame him for the security failures of Oct.
 7 and from some families of the hostages who blame him for the failure to reach a deal despite several weeks of talks mediated by the United States, Qatar and Egypt.
-Allied countries, including main backer the United States, have warned him against an invasion of Rafah.
+Tens of thousands protested Sunday, demanding Netanyahu do more to bring home the hostages in the largest anti-government demonstration since the start of the war.

 Hamas and other militants are still believed to be holding some 100 hostages and the remains of 30 others, after freeing most of the rest during a cease-fire last November in exchange for the release of Palestinians imprisoned by Israel.